-Staging your apartment for sale is an excellent way to make it as market-friendly as possible!
+Staging before selling your apartment is an excellent way to make it as market-friendly as possible!

 When professional stagers first look at an apartment, one of the first things they notice is what needs to be removed.
 They know that the bigger a room looks, the more attractive it will be to buyers.
 Great staging means taking away, as much as it means adding to or changing a room.